parse-community/docs/_includes/parse-server/compatibility.md

 ## Client Class Creation

 Hosted Parse applications can turn off client class creation in their settings.
 Client Class Creation can be disabled by a configuration flag on parse-server.

-## Client Push

-Hosted Parse applications could disable a security setting in order to allow clients to send push notifications.
-Parse Server does not allow clients to send push notifications as the `masterKey` must be used.
-Use Cloud Code or the REST API to send push notifications.

 ## Cloud Code